HanaElhady/IEEE-CS-25-BACKEND/Laravel/Laravel.md

 | Attack Type   | Injects code into website | Sends fake user requests |
 | Danger Level  | More harmful              | Less harmful             |

+---

+# What is Livewire?

+Livewire is a full-stack framework for Laravel that makes building dynamic interfaces simple, without leaving the comfort of Laravel.

+---